 We’re going to look at these factors over a few articles so make sure to keep an eye out for the rest!

-For now, let’s take a look at the energy prices…
+For now, let’s take a look at the hardware prices…

 For more news on this and other crypto updates, keep it with CryptoDaily!